Survey on open access policies

 - to what extent HEIs are meeting the funder requirements

 - repository metadata and licences.

-We commissioned Research Consulting to develop an appropriate, realistic survey using quantitative assessment methodology.
+We commissioned Research Consulting to develop an appropriate and realistic survey.

-Research Consulting has been working with the project sponsors (HEFCE, Jisc, RCUK and Wellcome) to develop a draft survey, which will shortly be piloted with a representative sample of institutions.
+Research Consulting worked with the project sponsors (HEFCE, Jisc, RCUK and Wellcome) to develop a pilot survey which was sent to 18 institutions.
+The feedback from this work informed the final survey.

 What will the data be used for?

-The report will be not publish institutional level data.
-The data will be used to enhance our understanding of the sector at this time.
+Data will be reported on the aggregate and not institutional level, ensuring anonymity of individual responses.
 It will not inform funding allocations by any of the partners.

 The report will provide an overview of how the sector is managing the delivery of open access in relation to funder policies.
-Specifically it will provide REF open access policy benchmark data.
+This will include data pertaining to the REF open access policy.

 The data will be used by each individual partner to consider policy implementation and systems development.